HARDY COUNTY'S PERFORMING ARTS CENTER

 The McCoy's Board of Directors is dedicated to preserving the heritage of the museum while keeping it alive as an active theater providing entertainment to the community.
 We invite you to stop by and see the historical treasure that is the McCoy-McMechen Theater & Museum.

 We're hard at work on making a new space for audiences to enjoy in 2026.
 The new COURTYARD PLAZA AND GARDENS are underway to premiere in Spring of 2026.
 We'll be adding a new outdoor performance space, along with table seating.
 This new area will also include a recreation of Eunice McCoy's Gardens from the early days of McCoy's Grand.
 The new plaza and garden park will be available for everyone to enjoy.
-We are currently at work on Phase One - thanks to our community partners - Hardman's Hardware in Moorefield and Trex in Winchester, VA.
-We'll have Phase One done in time for the Fall Fest Open House and next Spring - Phase Two will take place to complete the project.
+We just completed Phase One - thanks to our community partners - Hardman's Hardware in Moorefield and Trex in Winchester, VA.
+This coming spring - Phase Two - will take place to complete the project.
 We're excited to be able to share this new space with the community.